sven-hash/docs/docs/overview/nym-platform.md

   }}
 />

-The [Nym platform](https://github.com/nymtech/nym) includes mixnodes, validators, gateways, and client code used for talking to the network.
-All of this is run in a decentralized, trustless fashion.

-The mixnodes provide network security for network content _and_ metadata, making it impossible to see who is communicating with who.
+Mix nodes provide network security for network content _and_ metadata, making it impossible to see who is communicating with who.

 Validators secure the network with proof-of-stake Sybil defenses, determine which nodes are included within the network, and work together to create Coconut threshold credentials which provide anonymous access to data and resources.